Meeds-io/whitepaper/en/2-deeds.md

 Additionally, boosters are in place for the following:

-- organizations with the highest engagement, regardless of their size (engagement rate compared to the WoM average)
+- comunities with the highest engagement, regardless of their size (engagement rate compared to the WoM average)
 - scarcer deeds

 The formula will evolve and be tuned to optimize and limit bargain effects and abuses.
 Additionally, the protocol will also implement slashing routines to exclude bad actors.